GDGVienna/droidcon-at-site/app/diversity.md

 #### Diversity Tickets

-As a small step towards increased diversity we were offering up to ten diversity tickets to underrepresented groups.
+As a small step towards increased diversity we are offering up to ten diversity tickets to underrepresented groups.
-Women, transgender & non-binary people, people of color and disabled people were invited to apply for a diversity ticket.
+Women, transgender & non-binary people, people of color and disabled people are invited to apply for a diversity ticket.

-The tickets were offered on a first-come-first-serve basis.
+Please send us a short message with why you should be part of droidcon Vienna on a diversity ticket at [team@droidcon.at](mailto:team@droidcon.at) before 1 September 2019.

 #### Diverse Speakers